rmscode/binary-garden/docs/software/windows-server/group-policy.md

 6. Select "New Item" > "Security group"
 7. Select the group you want to target and click OK

-## Group Policy Filtering
+## Group Policy Security Filtering

 Group policy security filtering allows you to control what users and computers a GPO is applied to.
 Each GPO has a security filtering section in the "Scope" tab and by default, all authenticated users have the right to apply the GPO.

-### How to exclude users from a GPO using security filtering
+### Exclude users from a GPO using security filtering

 1. Select a GPO and click the "Delegation" tab on the right.
 2. Click the "Advanced..." button in the lower right of the window.
 3. Click the "Add..." button and add your security group.
 4. Under permissions, select "Deny" for "apply group policy"

-### How to apply a GPO to specific Users or Computers with security filtering
+### Apply a GPO to specific Users or Computers with security filtering

 1. Create a security group for the users or computers
 2. Go to the desired GPO and then Security Filtering (Remember, bottom pane of the "Scope" tab when you click on the GPO)